teuton-software/teuton/docs/commands/example_run.md

 | 08 | teuton run --cpath=starwars/jedi.yaml foo | Run foo/start.rb with starwars/jedi.yaml config file |
 | 09 | teuton run --case=6,16 foo | Run foo/start.rb with foo/config.yaml config file but only for case id '06' and '16' |

-# 3. Choosing others config file name
+# 3. Choosing config file

 **Default names:**:
 By default, when you run `teuton run foo`, this will search for: